 Make a huge difference

 We wouldn’t be able to deliver our vital services without volunteers.
-Our volunteers help with fundraising, running our charity shop, gardening and grounds maintenance, and supporting our service users through peer support work.
+Our volunteers help with fundraising and supporting our service users through peer support work.
 We’re always looking for enthusiastic people to volunteer with us, and it doesn’t have to be a big commitment.